-Most VI's used for AGB estimation are based on radiance or reflectance from a red band (RED) around 0.66 $\mu$ m and a near infrared band (NIR) around 0.86 $\mu$ m (Huete et al. 2002; Chuvieco et al. 2004).
+Most VIs used for AGB estimation are based on radiance or reflectance from a red band (RED) around 0.66 μm and a near infrared band (NIR) around 0.86 μm (Huete et al., 2002; Chuvieco et al., 2004).
 The RED band characteristically shows a strong chlorophyll absorption region for vegetation and strong reflectance for soils, while the NIR band is located in the high reflectance plateau of vegetation canopies.
-Since absorption by liquid water near 0.86 $\mu$ m is negligible, NIR reflectance is affected primarily by internal leaf structure and cellulose content (Gao 1996).
-In contrast, the short-wave infrared band (SWIR) (around 1.24 $\mu$ m) is located in the high reflectance plateau of vegetation et al. 2004).
+Because absorption by liquid water near 0.86 μm is negligible, NIR reflectance is affected primarily by internal leaf structure and cellulose content (Gao, 1996).
+In contrast, the short-wave infrared band (SWIR) (around 1.24 μm) is located in the high reflectance plateau of vegetation reflectance with weak liquid absorption (canopy scattering enhances the water absorption) (Jacquemoud et al., 1996; Jackson et al., 2004).
 The SWIR band reflects changes in both the vegetation water content and the spongy mesophyll structure of vegetation.
-The combination of the NIR band with the SWIR band can remove variation induced by internal leaf structure and leaf dry matter content (Gao 1996; Ceccato et al. 2001).
-This combination of these bands (NIR and SWIR) is also sensitive to changes in liquid water content within the vegetation canopy (Serrano et al. 2000; Zarco-Tejada et al. 2003).
+The combination of the NIR band with the SWIR band can remove variation induced by internal leaf structure and leaf dry matter content (Gao, 1996; Ceccato et al., 2001).
+This combination of these bands (NIR and SWIR) is also sensitive to changes in liquid water content within the vegetation canopy (Serrano et al., 2000; Zarco-Tejada et al., 2003).

-In this study, a suite of water sensitive vegetation indices (WSVI) were developed incorporating the NIR and SWIR portions of the electromagnetic spectrum, to help characterize plant water content and better estimate herbaceous AGB in semiarid rangeland ecosystems.
-The study was designed to investigate the applicability of various VI's for the assessment of herbaceous AGB in the semiarid rangelands of Idaho, USA.
-To accomplish this, eight VIs' including difference vegetation index (DVI, Richardson and Everitt 1992), ratio vegetation index (RVI, Jordan 1969), normalized difference vegetation index (NDVI, Rouse et al. 1973), re-normalized difference vegetation index (RDVI, Roujean and Breon 1995), soil adjusted vegetation index (SAVI, Huete 1988), the second modified soil adjusted vegetation index (MSAVI2, Qi et al. 1994), infrared percentage vegetation index (IPVI, Crippen 1990), and modified simple ratio (MSR, Chen 1996), were derived from Satellite Pour l'Observation de la Terre 5 (SPOT 5) imagery.
+In this study, a suite of water-sensitive vegetation indices (WSVI) were developed, incorporating the NIR and SWIR portions of the electromagnetic spectrum, to help characterize plant water content and better estimate herbaceous AGB in semiarid rangeland ecosystems.
+The study was designed to investigate the applicability of various VIs for the assessment of herbaceous AGB in the semiarid rangelands of Idaho, USA.
+To accomplish this, eight VIs-including the difference vegetation index (DVI; Richardson and Everitt, 1992), ratio vegetation index (RVI; Jordan, 1969), normalized difference vegetation index (NDVI; Rouse et al., 1973), re-normalized difference vegetation index (RDVI; Roujean and Breon, 1995), soil adjusted vegetation index

+(SAVI; Huete 1988), the second modified soil adjusted vegetation index (MSAVI2; Qi et al. 1994), infrared percentage vegetation index (IPVI; Crippen, 1990), and modified simple ratio (MSR; Chen, 1996)-were derived from Satellite Pour l'Observation de la Terre 5 (SPOT 5) imagery.
 In addition, the relationship between herbaceous AGB and total water content was determined.
-Finally, correlation estimates between herbaceous AGB, VI's, and WSVI's were calculated, and the performance of herbaceous AGB.
+Finally, correlation estimates between herbaceous AGB, VIs, and WSVIs were calculated, and the performance of herbaceous AGB predictions from both VIs and WSVIs were evaluated using field-based measurements of herbaceous AGB.